 - The ingredients are mixed in one bowl to minimize cleanup.

-Some may see it as boring, but honey is a perfect stand alone complement to the nutty cornmeal.
-Keeping the flavors pared down let the corn flavor come through while still achieving a flavored muffin.
+Some may see it as boring, but honey is a perfect stand-alone complement to the nutty cornmeal.
+Keeping the flavors pared down lets the corn come through while still achieving a flavored muffin.
 The sweetness level is at the perfect pitch: the combination of honey and sugar has just enough honey flavor without being overly sweet.
 For bigger honey cravings, lash on a dollop of the rich honey butter.
 Simply put, simple is often best.

 - 8 tablespoons (4 ounces) unsalted butter, softened

 - 1/4 cup (1 3/4 ounces) granulated sugar

 - 1 1/4 cups cornmeal

 - 1 cup (5 ounces) all-purpose flour